Length: 5 miles

-When to go: Now, for golden aspens; in winter, for cross-country skiing or snowshoeing; in late spring, to see the forest spring back to life; and in summer, to escape the heat.
+When to go: Fall, for golden aspens; in winter, for cross-country skiing or snowshoeing; in late spring, to see the forest spring back to life; and in summer, to escape the heat.

 Even though it’s located adjacent to a busy highway, this beautiful 400-acre Jeffco Open Space parcel feels like a world away.
 Best of all, its multiple loops allow you to vary the length of your outing, making it an ideal destination for families or groups searching for hikes of different lengths.